 AutoCAD files contain layers and a variety of map features (points, lines and polygons).
-ArcView shapefiles have no layers and can only support one map feature type.
+ArcGIS shapefiles have no layers and can only support one map feature type.
 Be aware that one CAD file can create 3 shapefiles.
-Follow these steps in importing AutoCAD R14 (there are still problems with reading AutoCAD 2000 files, so make sure you are using R14) files into shapefiles:
+Follow these steps in importing AutoCAD R14 files into shapefiles:

-- Open an ArcView project and make sure that the CAD Reader extension is active - Add the CAD file as a theme.
+- Open an ArcGIS project and make sure that the CAD Reader extension is active - Add the CAD file as a theme.
 The CAD file will become up to four themes, one each for lines, points, polygons, and annotation.
 Only closed polygons in CAD will be shown in the polygon theme.
 If some data is not showing up in anyone of the themes, make sure that all the layers in the CAD file are turn on, by checking Theme | Properties. - Convert the theme into a Shapefile by hitting Theme | Convert to Shapefile.
-Save the shapefile in the project directory, under GIS/ArcView/shapefiles and then in a directory named after the subject of this data.
+Save the shapefile in the project directory, under GIS/ArcGIS/shapefiles and then in a directory named after the subject of this data.
 Create a new directory if one does not fit the subject of the data. - Be sure to check if the new shapefile is editable.
 Add it as a theme and try to Start Editing it, if it is not editable then it was a 3D shapefile (which is created from 3D CAD features) and needs to be converted to a 2D shapefile.
 Run xyz2xy.ave as a click action on a tool button.
 Save the shapefile in the same location as before.
-Delete the 3D shapefile. - Several attributes are created once the CAD file is converted; entity, layer, elevation, color and maybe more.
+Delete the 3D shapefile. - Several attributes are created once the CAD file is converted: entity, layer, elevation, color and maybe more.
 It is only important to leave the layer attributes to identify the features in the source CAD file at a later time.

-- Annotation from CAD files is not transferable to a shapefile through ArcView.
-The annotation can be added into the attributes of each shapefile or the annotation can be converted into an Arc/Info coverage and then into a shapefile. - Other attributes may be needed for spatial analysis at the discretion of the project manager. - Make sure that a Metadata Form (figure 3) is completed after the conversion is completed. - All shapefiles should be stored by topic in the project directory under /gis/arcview/shapefiles.
+- Annotation from CAD files is not transferable to a shapefile through ArcGIS.
+The annotation can be added into the attributes of each shapefile or the annotation can be converted into an Arc/Info coverage and then into a shapefile. - Other attributes may be needed for spatial analysis at the discretion of the project manager. - Make sure that a Metadata Form (figure 3) is completed after the conversion is completed. - All shapefiles should be stored by topic in the project directory under /gis/arcgis/shapefiles.